estevaojneto/PHP-BatRatCat/Prototype/README.md

 [This will print out a "2", not a "1".](https://3v4l.org/V1CrX)

-See how I changed the value in $a even though I'm calling the change method from $b?
-Variables $a and $b point to the same data in the memory - they are just aliases of eachother.
-This is for the purposes of better memory management, as far as I am concerned.
-It means that PHP works differently from e.g. C, in which creating a reference must be done via pointers; if this were C, `int a = *b;` would create a pointer to the content of `b`, and `int a = b;` reserves a new memory space `a` with the same contents as `b`.
+See how I changed the value in `$a` even though I'm calling the change method from `$b`?
+Variables `$a` and `$b` point to the same data in the memory - they are just aliases of eachother.
+I am just using different "names" to reference the same object in the memory.
+It means that PHP works differently from e.g. C, in which creating a reference must be done via pointers; if this were C, `int a = *b;` would create a pointer to the content of integer `b`, and `int a = b;` reserves a new memory space `a` with the same numeric contents as `b`.

 ## How can it be used?